Coronavirus update: If you have a family support worker they will continue to remain in contact with you during this period.

 If you are not sure which Bright Start area you are in, please contact Islington Family Information Service: 020 75275959; email@example.com

 If you have a question, need some information, advice or guidance our family engagement workers are still here to talk over the phone.
-If lines are busy, leave a message or text and we will get back to you when we can.
+If lines are busy, leave a message we will get back to you when we can.
 If you want to speak to someone outside of these hours please send us an email.

 We are developing a programme of activities which will available online shortly and teams are supporting parents over the phone.
 We are encouraging all parents to sign up to our fortnightly Bright Start, Bright Ideas newsletter and Quick Tips